zohaibshahzadTO/Angular-Tour-of-Heroes/README.md

 You generally dont declare components in a routing module so you can delete the @NgModule.declarations array and delete CommonModule references too.

 We'll configure the router with Routes in the RouterModule so import those two symbols from the @angular/router library.
 Then we'll add an @NgModule.exports array with RouterModule in it.
-Exporting RouterModule makes router directives available for use in the AppModule components that will need them.
+Exporting RouterModule makes router directives available for use in the AppModule components that will need them

+# Adding Routes

+Routes tell the router which view to display when a user clicks a link or pastes a URL into the browser address bar.
+A typical Angular "Route" has two properties:

+1.) "path": a string that matches the URL in the browser address bar.
+2.) "component": the component that the router should create when navigating to this route.

+We intend to navigate to the HeroesComponent when the URL is something like: localhost:4200/heroes.

+We'll now import the HeroesComponent so we can reference it in a "Route", then define an array of routes with a single "route" to that component.

+Once we've finished setting up, the router will match that URL to path: 'heroes' and display the HeroesComponent.

+# RouterModule.forRoot()

+We must first initialize the router and start it listening for browser location changes.
+Add RouterModule to the @NgModule.imports array and configure it with the routes in one step by calling RouterModule.forRoot() within the imports array, like this:

+The method is called forRoot() because you configure the router at the application's root level.
+The forRoot() method supplies the service providers and directives needed for routing, and performs the initial navigation based on the current browser URL.

+# Add RouterOutlet

+Open the AppComponent template replace the <app-heroes> element with a <router-outlet> element.